richarda23/rspace-cli/docs/Cookbook.md

    xargs -I jobId  rspace eln  job  jobId  --download
 ```

 This latter command could be used as an input to  `cron`.
+What you do from here is up to you - send to a long-term archive or repository, send to collaborators etc.